UnexomWid/remem/docs/README.md

 macro is defined, every memory operation will be logged (such as `new[]`, `re::malloc` and `re::free`).
 Note that if address mapping is disabled, logging will also be disabled even if the `REMEM_ENABLE_LOGGING` macro is defined.

-By default, Remem will round the memory block size to the nearest power of 2 that is >= size.
+By default, Remem will round the memory block size to the nearest power of 2 that is greater than or equal to the size.
 However, if the `REMEM_DISABLE_ALIGNING` macro is defined, this will no longer happen in any allocation function (`new[]`, `re::malloc`, `re::alloc`, `re::realloc` and `re::expand`).

 It's also possible to disable aligning only for `re::malloc` and `re::realloc`, by using the `REMEM_DISABLE_MALLOC_ALIGNING` and `REMEM_DISABLE_REALLOC_ALIGNING`